 - Becoming an independent Registered Investment Advisor (and then taking friends and family on as clients).

 This first path is the employment path, where you work for (or at least under the umbrella of) a financial advisory firm, wirehouse, or broker-dealer as an investment representative or analyst.
-Even for independent investment advisors who create their own RIA (Registered Investment Advisor), this is how most professionals in the industry got their start.
+Even for independent investment advisors who create their own Registered Investment Advisor (RIA), this is how most professionals in the industry got their start.

 With this option, you would apply to Financial Representative positions with companies like Fidelity Investments, Edward Jones, or TD Ameritrade.
 You might also apply to join the teams of Registered Investment Advisory Firms.

-This path usually has a significant sales component, but you can get a base salary as well.
+This path usually has a significant sales component, but you can also get a base salary.
 So it’s a great way to get your start in the financial industry.

 Once you were hired by one of these companies, they would train you and sponsor you to take the required exams.
 According to state and federal laws, you need to take and pass certain exams before you can give investment advice for compensation.

 Here’s a table with the pros and cons of this option:

 - This is a legal path to investing for others!
 And you’ll get training from the company’s compliance department, so you stay clear of trouble.

 - You get paid training and experience and the support of the employing company’s resources and established systems.